How to Get Visa Sponsorship Jobs in UK?

 Certificates of Sponsorship

 If you are by any chance seeking jobs in the UK with visa sponsorship, then you must be assigned a certificate of sponsorship.
-A certificate of sponsorship is a certificate that is given to each foreign employee coming from outside the UK.
+It refers to a certificate given to each foreign employee coming from outside the UK.
 It’s an electronic record, not a physical document.
 Each certificate has its own number which a worker can use to apply for a visa.

 Note: When an employer assigns the certificate of sponsorship to a foreign worker, they must use it to apply for their visa within 3 months.
 They must not apply for their visa more than 3 months before the start date of the job listed on the certificate.